cheminfo/nmrium-docs/docs/80_utitlies/file_format/format.md

 - No filename collisions
 - Safe repeated drag-and-drop of identical datasets
-- Clear provenance of each import

-The UUID directory contains the original dataset hierarchy, preserved exactly as imported.
+The UUID directory contains the original dataset hierarchy, preserved exactly as imported even if the files are not related to NMR.

 ### Embedded Files